 Make the buttercream

-Using an electric mixer, mix the butter with the powdered sugar, apple pie spice, cinnamon, and salt.
+Using an electric mixer, mix the butter until light and fluffy.
+Add the powdered sugar in batches, then add the apple pie spice, cinnamon, and salt.
 Beat and scrape sides until well mixed.
-Add the vanilla extract and beat on high until the frosting is light and fluffy.
+Add the vanilla extract and beat on high until the frosting is fluffy and thoroughly mixed.

 Add the caramel

 Stir the can of dulce de leche to loosen it up, it’ll be thick.
-Using 2 teaspoons, drop dollops onto the buttercream, which is still in the bowl.
+If it isn’t thick, refrigerate briefly.
+Drop dollops of the caramel onto the buttercream, which is still in the bowl.
 Using the spatula, cut through the mixture a few times and watch it swirl together.

 Don’t mix too much or you won’t get the stripes.
-Leaving chunks of caramel is ok, too.
-It’ll stripe itself out when you pipe it.
-Also, the caramel will continue to mix into the buttercream when you load the piping bag, and also when you squeeze the bag while decorating.
+In fact, leaving chunks of caramel creates great stripes.
+It’ll stripe itself out and continue to mix into the buttercream as you squeeze the bag while decorating.

 Once the frosting is on, you have 2 choices to make: 1) which one to eat, and 2) whether or not to sprinkle some kosher salt on top.
 Yummy either way, just enjoy!